Butrus al-Bustani: Life

+He was married to Rahil Ata (1826–1894) who is called mother of the Nahda movement.
+They had nine children, four boys and five girls.
+Their first child was Sarah who was born on 3 April 1844.
+Their second child was Salim who worked with his father in various activities.
+Their last child, Alice, was born in 1870.
+One of their daughters married Khalid Sarkis who was the founder of the Lisan al-Hal newspaper.
+The family lived in the Zuqaq al-Blat neighbourhood in Beirut in the 1860s.

-Role in al-Nahda
+Role in the Nahda

-In the late 1840s al-Bustani obtained the position of the official dragoman for the American Consulate in Beirut which he held until he passed it on to his son Salim in 1862.
+In the late 1840s, al-Bustani obtained the position of the official dragoman for the American Consulate in Beirut which he held until he passed it on to his son Salim in 1862.
 Through the 1850s Bustani continued to work closely with the Protestant Missionaries in their attempt of proselytizing and educating Arab Christians in the Levant.
-However, at this time al-Bustani began to diverge from the Missionaries method of education and began to express publicly the need for an Arabic identity that would be reflected in all spheres of society.
+However, at this time al-Bustani began to diverge from the Missionaries' method of education and began to express publicly the need for an Arabic identity that would be reflected in all spheres of society.
 In a lecture, “on the literature of the Arabs”, given in February 1859 al-Bustani publicly called for a revival of literature and scholarly works in the Arabic language.
 It was also in 1859 that al-Bustani disengaged from his work with the mission and devoted his time to this cause.
 Shortly after his lecture in Beirut in 1859, al-Bustani became the secretary of a cultural association for the publication of Arabic books, al-Umda’ al-Arabiyya l-Ishar al-Kutub al-Arabiyya.
 It was al-Bustani's exodus from religious education and move towards secular, national education at this time that revolutionized Arab culture and set the stage for the Nahda.

-Following the Maronite/Druze civil war of Mount Lebanon in 1860, al-Bustani, having witnessed these political/religious tensions, published an irregular newspaper which he called Nafir al-Surriya (a Clarion of Syria), wherein he voiced his ideal of a Syrian fatherland.
+Following the Maronite/Druze civil war of Mount Lebanon in 1860, al-Bustani, having witnessed these political/religious tensions, published an irregular newspaper which he called Nafir Suriyya (a Clarion of Syria), wherein he voiced his ideal of a Syrian fatherland.
 Along with instilling Syrian Patriotism and “proto-nationalism”, Al-Bustani sought to reform education and so founded the madrasah al-Wataniyya in Beirut in 1863, his own National School in Lebanon where he applied his theories on education, namely his educational agenda.
 The National School educated its students in Arabic, French, English, Turkish, Latin and Greek and modern sciences without the pretense of religion but with an obvious nationalistic aim.
-Al-Bustani welcomed students from all religions and races and qualified staff not based on their religious standing but their competence and professional qualities.
+Al-Bustani welcomed students from all religions and races and qualified staff not based on their religious standing but on their competence and professional qualities.
 The school was successful because it was unique in Syria at the time as being an educational institution based on secular ideals of equality and non-discrimination and thus stood against the religious schools that were closed off to the modern world.
 However, the rising religious solidarity in Syria eventually led to it being closed in 1878.